Openbank-Java-Bootcamp/beatriz-perez-Midterm-Project-Banking-System/README.md

 ### 3. Admins can create new Checking, Savings, or CreditCard Accounts

+- Create CHECKING account through createCheckingAccount() method in CheckingAccountService (it wil automatically be set to STUDENT / REGULAR by checkAge() method)<br/>
+- Create CREDIT CARD account through createCreditCardAccount() method in CreditCardAccountService (correct limits will be set by checkCreditLimit() method)<br/>
+- Create SAVINGS account through createSavingsAccount() method in SavingsAccountService (correct limits will be set by checkMinimumBalance() method)<br/>

 ### 4. Interest and Fees are applied automatically every time an account is accessed